-Independent samples t-test is a statistical tool often used in educational research to compare means from two different groups (Hair et al 2019).
-Independent samples t-test helps educational researchers or practitioners to determine whether or not there are significant differences between two groups in terms of certain variables, such as academic achievement, response to intervention, or other characteristics (Rumsey, 2016).
-Some researchers use the independent samples t-test by comparing the calculated t_value with the t_table or comparing the significance value with the significance level value (α) determined by the researcher (Gravetter & Wallnau, 2016).
-For example, an independent samples t-test to compare the average test results between students who studied with method A and students who studied with method B. The main purpose of the independent samples t-test is to determine whether there is a significant difference between the means of two groups (Field, 2018).
+Independent samples t-test is a statistical tool often used in educational research to compare means from two different groups [1].
+Independent samples t-test helps educational researchers or practitioners to determine whether or not there are significant differences between two groups in terms of certain variables, such as academic achievement, response to intervention, or other characteristics [2].
+Some researchers use the independent samples t-test by comparing the calculated t-value with the t-table or comparing the significance level value (α) determined by the researcher [3].
+For example, an independent samples t-test to compare the average test results between students who studied with method A and students who studied with method B. The main purpose of the independent samples t-test is to determine whether there is a significant difference between the means of the two groups [4].
 To do this, the t-test tests whether or not the differences between the means of the groups are statistically significant.
-The process involves calculating a test statistic (t-statistic) which compares the difference between the means of the two groups with the variation or variability within each group (Moore, McCabe, & Craig, 2017).
+The process involves calculating a test statistic (t-statistic) which compares the difference between the means of the two groups with the variation or variability within each group [5].
 The results of the t-test are then compared with the critical value to determine whether the difference between the means is statistically significant.
 The results of the independent samples t-test are interpreted by referring to the p-value.
 A low p-value indicates that the difference between the means of the two groups is most likely not the result of pure chance, while a high p-value indicates that there is not enough evidence to reject the null hypothesis (no significant difference between the groups the).